-These coaches that are hired by companies to coach executive act not only as a sounding board but it also conditions everyone to a reality check.
+What executive coaches are to a company is a sounding board and someone who conditions everyone to a reality check, and this is why they are hired by these companies.
 What they can do is provide support and validation to the group using their resourcefulness, their acumen, and their expertise.

-Today, even the legal profession is finding the need for professional coaching.
-These coaches help lawyers succeed in their careers because with the collaboration of the mentor they are able to put an edge on their performance.
+Well, for all you know, professional coaching is also spreading to the legal profession as well.
+Being a partner mentor, the professional coach of a lawyer will help him success by putting an edge in their performance.
 Even top lawyers benefit from having a mentor and you will find them achieving peak performances with their help.

-Where traditional consulting ends, coaching picks up.
-Here is the difference.
-Typically, a consultant will seek to identify ways that will enable you to achieve your desired objective.
+Coaching picks up what traditional consultation can’t do.
+And what makes them differ?
+When you are dealing with a consultant, he will try to find ways to help you achieve your desired objective.
 What consultants do is to improve your role but they don’t mentor you.
-The consultant will end up listing steps that you need to take in order for you to achieve your objective in your professional career or business.
+What the consultant then ends up doing is detailing steps that are important for you to achieve your desire for your career.
 Sometimes the consultants even do the work for you to achieve their own ends.

-This is not the case of a coach.
-The coach-coached relationship does not succeed if the type is like a more senior or experienced acts as an adviser or a guide to a junior or a trainee.
-When a coach works with someone, he provides support, feedback and an alternative outlook so that it squeezes out ideas that even the mentor himself does not know where it will lead to.
-This will eventually help the lawyer to think is a different, unconventional way.
+This is not how a coach works.
+Key to the success of this relationship is not the type of mentor who because they are more senior or more experienced acts as an advisor or guide to a junior or a trainee.
+A coach however is one who is responsible for providing support, feedback and an alternative outlook to squeeze out an unsought premise that even the mentor himself or herself is clueless where it will lead to.
+It helps the lawyer to think better and to think differently or unconventionally.

 Executive coaches often charge a monthly fee and schedule weekly phone conferences with their clients.
 Fees can range from a few hundred dollars up to several thousand dollars.